 Financial guarantees become a weapon for the creditor to get the funds at a lower cost.
-However, please note that the banker is ready to accept the parent Company’s guarantee only it is assured about the creditworthiness of the parent.
+However, please note that the banker is ready to accept the parent Company’s Guarantee only if it is assured about the parent’s creditworthiness.
 Thus, the coin rolls down to the creditworthiness of someone who can take responsibility.
 Therefore, it provides a win-win situation for the banker and creditors.
-Further, the parent company is at lower risk since it controls the business of the subsidiary.
+Further, the parent company is at lower risk since it controls the subsidiary’s business.

 This is a guide to Financial Guarantee.
 Here we also discuss the definition, Value, example, types of financial guarantee, and importance.
 You may also have a look at the following articles to learn more –